tahpni/tahpni.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)
-Hi, I'm Om Kulkarni, a junior at Rutgers University.
-I'm majoring in Cell Biology and Neuroscience on the premed track, with a minor in Psychology.
-I'm also self-studying Computer Science with a strong interest in Artificial Intelligence.
+Hi, I’m Om Kulkarni.
+I'm currently a junior at Rutgers University on the premed track.
+I’m also self-studying Computer Science with a focus on AI.

-When I'm not studying or working on projects, I enjoy reading and working out.

-I have/am currently ontributing to programs like HELP and TCAB at various hospital locations, such as Hackensack University Medical Center and JFK University Medical Center.
-Previously I have had experience at the Crisis Textline and have certifications in multiple CS courses.
+I enjoy reading and working out in my free time.
+I contribute to programs aiding in mental health and delirium prevention for all age groups, but with a focus on the senior adult population.
+I am also actively volunteering in the Emergency Room at JFK University Medical Center.

-Feel free to explore my projects, connect with me on [GitHub](https://github.com/taphni) or [LinkedIn](https://www.linkedin.com/in/om-k-6b66a3272/), and reach out if you have any questions or collaboration ideas.
+Explore my projects and connect with me on [GitHub](https://github.com/taphni) or [LinkedIn](https://www.linkedin.com/in/om-k-6b66a3272/).
+Feel free to reach out for questions or collaborations.